floatinghotpot/hiquant/README.md

 This software and related codes are for research purposes only and do not constitute any investment advice.

 If anyone invests money in actual investment based on this, please bear all risks by yourself.

+This software is developed on Mac, and the examples in this document are written with Mac environment.
+They are similiar for Linux, but might be a little difference on Windows.